 - American Psychiatric Association Foundation Center for Workplace Mental Health: Working Remotely During COVID-19: Your Mental Health & Well-Being – This PDF includes suggestions to help health care providers maintain mental health and well-being while working remotely during COVID-19.

 - Center for Care Innovations: Supporting and Empowering Team Members and Patients During COVID-19 — This webinar emphasizes that self-care among health care providers is essential, encouraging mindfulness such as meditation techniques to stave off compassion fatigue.

 - Telebehavioral Health Institute: Zoom Fatigue—What You Can Do About It — This blog post includes some tips on recognizing and addressing “Zoom fatigue” arising from increased telemedicine use.
-The recording of an American Psychological Association webinar by the author is also available online here.

 Find this useful or interesting?
 We’re constantly sharing stuff like this.
 Sign up to receive our newsletter to stay in the loop.